-Even though most people nowadays use various tools and machines for olive harvesting, picking olives by hand is still popular in some areas, especially the ones with extremely old olive trees that require a very careful harvest.
-Today, I’ll show you how to properly pick olives by hand, what equipment will you need, and some other useful information.
+Picking olives by hand is still prevalent in some areas, especially the ones with ancient olive trees that require a meticulous harvest.
+Today, I’ll show you how to pick olives by hand correctly, what equipment you’ll need, and other exciting details.

 1. Start By Placing a Harvesting Net Under The Tree

-I always suggest that before picking olives, you install a harvesting net under the tree.
+I always suggest installing a harvesting net under the tree before picking olives.
 The olive harvesting net will collect all the olives that fall from the tree or out of your hands.

 Without harvesting net catchers, all the olives will fall to the ground, which is full of dirt, mud, poops, and much more.
 Also, it’s a tough job to collect olives from the ground because you either need to be bent or on your knees.

 Related: Best Harvesting Nets For Olives

 After placing a net, it’s time to tie an apron around yourself.
 Make sure that the apron has a larger pocket.
 All the olives you pick by your hand, you should put inside that apron.
 Some people use buckets, but it’s hard to carry a bucket all the time.
 In my opinion, having an apron tied around you is a much better and easier way.

 While you’re on the ground, you can even store olives directly in the containers, but once you climb the tree, it’ll be hard if you don’t use an apron.

 3. Start Picking Olives That You Can Reach From The Ground

 To make this method as quick as possible, you should first pick olives from the branches that you can access from the ground (without using ladders).
 Go around the tree and pick as many olives as you can.